flodlan/Lab-Wiki/documents/technical-help/hpc-cluster/linux-bash-scripting.md

 ---

 ## Linux and Bash (Shell) Basics
-Before describing how to use the HPC cluster it is important that you become familiar with Linux and Bash commands, as this is the language you will be using to send in your work.
-If you are familiar with both of them, feel free to skip it and go to the section: [Using the HPC Cluster](#using-the-cluster).
+Before describing how to use the HPC cluster it is important to familiarize yourself with Linux and Bash commands, as this is the language you will be using to send in your work.
+If you are proficient with both of them, feel free to skip it and go to the section: [Using the HPC Cluster]({% link documents/technical-help/hpc-cluster/using-hpc-cluster.md %}).

+{: .note }
-_Note_: if you are working from a MacBook terminal, the default language will not be bash but a similar language called **zsh** (Z shell).
+> If you are working from a MacBook terminal, the default language will not be bash but a similar language called **zsh** (Z shell).
 Look online at the differences between both.
 You can still use bash if you use the terminal on the VNC GUI or by changing the language on your Macbook from zsh to bash.

 A very fun, easy-to-understand and useful resource to learn Linux, CLI and Bash is this series of [comics by Julia Evans](https://wizardzines.com/comics/).
 It simplifies concepts and helps understand how to use these tools.